 Q: Is the house open all year?

-A: Currently, the Persen House is open on a modified season schedule.
-For more information, please visit the Persen House home page and view our season schedule.
+A: The Persen House is open spring through late fall each year.
+For more information, please visit the Persen House home page and view our hours of operation and season schedule.

 Q: Do you give group tours?